stephenrs6/liri-node-app/README.md

 # liri-node-app

 LIRI is like iPhone's SIRI, but for the termianl/bash window.
-Using Twitter, Spotify, and OMDB API
+Using Twitter, Spotify, and OMDB API, it can:

-It can:

 node liri.js my-tweets